 The Molecular Bacteriology section in the Department of Medical Microbiology performs fundamental, translational and application-oriented research on the very diverse roles of bacteria in human health and disease.
 The main objective is to develop novel approaches for the prevention, detection or treatment of diseases caused by important bacterial human pathogens that are especially threatening to very young, elderly or immune-compromised individuals.

 The most important causes of sepsis are pneumonias, followed by intra-abdominal and urinary tract infections actually, the high use of endovascular prosthesis and devices represent an important risk factor of infection and its complications.
-Bacteria are the most common cause of sepsis, both Gram-positive and Gram-negative.
-Staphylococcus aureus and Streptococcus pneumoniae are the most common Gram-positive isolates, while Escherichia Coli, Klebsiella spp., and Pseudomonas aeruginosa are the most represented among Gram-negative isolates.
+Bacteria are the most common cause of sepsis, both Gram-positive and Gram-negative. and are the most common Gram-positive isolates, while spp., and are the most represented among Gram-negative isolates.

 - Track 16-1Laboratory tests

 - Track 16-2Biopsies